Artisan Color Line

 Wine and Charcoal produces the finest bubbles.
 However, it depends on how heavily you apply them as to the size bubble you achieve.
 Application Dependent!
 Royal Blue and Mystic Blue tend to produce the largest bubbles.

 We like to mix these colors a bit thicker for intense color than we mix our NT Colors where we tell you they need to be the consistency of melted ice cream.
 Artisans like to be the consistency of pancake batter!
-Start by mixing 1 part color to 1 part Glass Medium.
+Start by mixing 1 part color to 1 part UGC Medium.
 If you want it thicker, add more powder; thinner - add some water.
 Again - Application Dependent.
 Do you want bigger, more intense bubbles?
 Mix to pancake batter.
 Do you want thinner, smaller bubbles with less intense color?
 Mix to whole milk consistency.

 Firing range is 1425F to 1550F on float glass.
 Experiment with other types of glass to see what interesting effects you can achieve.